The Value of Preserving Job Matches During a Crisis

 Suggested CitationBennedsen, Morten, Birthe Larsen, Ian M. Schmutte and Daniela Scur.
-"The value of a job match: firm-level evidence on the role of government aid."
-July 2021.
+"The Value of Preserving Job Matches During a Crisis."
+August 2022.

 Earlier version appeared in COVID Economics, Issue 27, 9 June 2020